cobalt88/cobalt88/README.md

 - 👋 Hi, I’m Vince
 - 👀 I’m interested in ... a lot
 - 🌱 I’m currently learning ...
-Full Stack Web Development
+The full MERN Stack
 - 💞️ I’m looking to collaborate on ... something... ideas are brewing.
-Right now I am building a WebDev Reference site if anyone is interested in helping with that.
+Right now I am building an AVAP (as vanilla as possible) WebDev Reference site if anyone is interested in helping with that.
 - 📫 How to reach me ...
 - vincentteune@gmail.com for personal or github related stuff, I am also on slack under that same email,
 - vincent.teune@kiwidragoncreations.com for business stuff,